AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

 - **Specifying object interfaces**

 Objects are only known through their interfaces, and interfaces say nothing about the object’s implementation.
 The interface is the set of operations allowed by the object, wich are defined by their **signatures** (operation’s name, parameters and return values).
 A **type** is a name used to denote a particular interface.
-A type is a sub-type of another if its interface contains the interface of its super-type (sub-type **inherits** from its super-type).
+A type can be a sub-type: a sub-type has an interface that contains the interface of its super-type (sub-type **inherits** from its super-type).

 **Dynamic binding**: It’s the run-time association of a request to an object and one of its operations.
 So, issuing a request doesn’t commit you to a particular implementation until run-time.
 Then, you can write programs that expect an object with a particular interface, knowing that any object that has the correct interface will accept the request.
 Moreover, dynamic binding lets you substitute objects that have identical interfaces for each other at run-time (**polymorphism**).